The Essential Guide to Clean Sunscreen

 We all know how important sunscreen is.
 It protects us from harmful UV rays, pollution, damaging free radicals, and even helps to halt the ageing process of the skin.
 Impressive, right?
 But despite the fact that more and more of us are recognising the necessity of sunscreen, there remains a lot of confusion surrounding its terminology, particularly when it comes to labels like 'mineral', ‘non-nano’ and ‘reef-safe’.

 We want to try and demystify these terms and help arm you with the information you need to make an informed choice, one that is right for you (and the environment).

 'Mineral' vs. 'Synthetic' Sunscreen

 The main difference between mineral and synthetic sunscreens is the way in which they protect against UV rays.

 'Synthetic' sunscreens work at a cellular level (deep down in the skin), using chemical filters (i.e. homosalate and avobenzone) to convert UV rays into heat which then evaporates from the skin.
-It's been suggested that the ingredients used in these types of formulas (i.e. Oxybenzone, Homosalate and Avobenzone) can pose certain risks to human health, as well as the environment.

 Mineral sunscreens on the other hand protect at a surface level, using small particles to sit on the skin’s surface and block UV rays from penetrating the skin.
 This is why they are often associated with that white film - because the formula works by essentially coating the skin in a protective layer.
 Ingredients such as Zinc Oxide and Titanium Dioxide frequently used in mineral formulas are widely considered to be both safe and effective.

 What is a nano particle?

 A nanoparticle is generally agreed to mean a particle less than 100 nanometers (nm) in diameter in size.
 'Synthetic' sunscreens use these particles in their formulations so they can function at that cellular level we mentioned before.
 However, nanoparticles can also be present in mineral sunscreen as they’re used to help increase skin coverage and reduce the appearance of that opaque white film, without compromising on UV coverage.